Skip to main content

 Add a Webhook

-To have Wirespeed cases closed automatically when a ticket is resolved in Halo, and to sync notes back, set up a webhook:
+To have Wirespeed automatically close cases when a ticket is resolved in Halo and sync notes back, set up a webhook:

 How It Works